raziellight/tinytags/README.md

 ## Multi-dimentional tables

 Tables are what they sound like.
-If you've ever worked with an excel sheet or written a table in html, you'll know they are made up of ussually a x by y grid.
+If you've ever worked with a table in html, you'll know they are made up of ussually a x by y grid.
 Tags and taglists can be joined to create a x by y grid of categories.
 So the children tags of one supertag is put on the x-axis while the children tags of another supertag is put in the y.
 They are marked by a x: tag1 x tag2.
 Putting these together makes a number of tablecells that make up complex tags.

     .supertag1
         tag1